Begonias for Sale from K. van Bourgondien

 Because they are not cold hardy, begonia bulbs should not be planted directly into the ground until after the danger of spring frost has passed.
-Many gardeners living in northern regions start the tubers indoors about six weeks before their area's last spring frost.
-They then transplant them to the garden after the danger of frost has passed.
+Many gardeners living in northern regions start the begonia tubers indoors about six weeks before their area's last spring frost.
+They then transplant the begonia bulbs to the garden after the danger of frost has passed.

 How to Plant Begonia Bulbs

 Begonia bulbs can be started indoors in potting soil.
 To do this, place the round side down about 1" below the surface.
 Water well and keep the soil moist, but not soggy.
 Keep in a warm, semi-shady area.
 When all danger of frost has passed, transplant the begonias outdoors, being careful not to disturb the roots.